FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Experiments

 \subsection{Experimental Setup}

-\textbf{Benchmarks.} We aligned with the FastTD3 suite \citep{seo2025fasttd3}, evaluating on: (1) HumanoidBench \citep{sferrazza2024humanoidbench}: 29 representative tasks spanning locomotion and whole-body manipulation, characterized by high-dimensional action spaces ($|\mathcal{A}| = 61$).
-(2) MuJoCo Playground \citep{zakka2025mujoco} \& IsaacLab \citep{mittal2023orbit}: 10 tasks across diverse physics engines to verify robustness.
-Given the moderate dimensionality ($|\mathcal{A}| < 30$) compared to HumanoidBench, we omitted Layer Normalization, as FastDSAC retains inherent stability without it.
+\textbf{Benchmarks.} We aligned with the FastTD3 suite \citep{seo2025fasttd3}, evaluating on: (1) HumanoidBench \citep{sferrazza2024humanoidbench}: 25 representative tasks spanning locomotion and whole-body manipulation, with very high-dimensional action spaces ($|\mathcal{A}| = 61$).
+(2) MuJoCo Playground \citep{zakka2025mujoco} \& IsaacLab \citep{mittal2025isaaclab}: 10 tasks across diverse physics engines to verify robustness.
+While their action spaces are smaller than those of HumanoidBench ($|\mathcal{A}| < 30$), they still represent challenging high-dimensional control settings in RL.
+We therefore omitted Layer Normalization, as FastDSAC retains inherent stability without it.

 \textbf{Baselines \& Protocol.} We benchmarked against FastTD3 (deterministic SOTA) and FastSAC (parallelized stochastic baseline) \citep{seo2025fasttd3}.
-To ensure rigorous comparison in high dimensions, we enhanced the standard FastSAC with Layer Normalization and target entropy $\mathcal{H}=0$, hereafter denoted as \textit{FastSAC (standard)}.
-For HumanoidBench, we additionally compared against DreamerV3, TD-MPC2, SAC, and PPO using official benchmarks; for MuJoCo Playground and IsaacLab, we additionally evaluated against PPO to contextualize performance against on-policy method in these domains.
+To ensure rigorous comparison in all tasks, we matched FastSAC to FastDSAC in its Layer Normalization setting and target entropy $\mathcal{H}=0$, hereafter denoted as \textit{FastSAC (standard)}.
+For HumanoidBench, we incorporated official benchmark results for DreamerV3, TD-MPC2, SAC, and PPO; for MuJoCo Playground and IsaacLab, we additionally evaluated against PPO to contextualize performance against on-policy methods in these domains.

+To guarantee fair evaluation, we strictly inherited the FastTD3 high-throughput training protocol (e.g., replay capacity, update schedules, parallel environment counts) for all corresponding tasks.
 We report mean returns aggregated over 3 seeds, with shaded regions indicating the min-max range.
-Hyperparameters are detailed in Appendix \ref{tab:apphyp}.
+Notably, we use 5 seeds for \textit{Basketball} and \textit{Balance Hard} to demonstrate consistency, while maintaining 3 seeds for all other tasks to match FastTD3 and HumanoidBench protocols.
+Crucially, for FastDSAC-specific hyperparameters, we rigorously enforce \textbf{unified algorithmic configuration} within each evaluation domain (i.e., parameters remain strictly identical across all tasks within a given benchmark), in contrast to FastTD3, whose distributional critic may require task-specific tuning of the C51 support range.
+Full protocol details and hyperparameter configurations are summarized in Appendix~\ref{app:hyperparameters}.